carlmontanari/scrapli/README.md

  somewhere on your system.
 When using a platform driver (i.e. `IOSXEDriver`) the textfsm-platform will be set for you .
 If you wish to parse the output of your send commands, you can use the `textfsm_parse_output` method of the response object.
 This method will attempt to find the template for you -- based on the textfsm-platform and the channel-input.
-If textfsm parsing succeeds, the structured result is assigned to the `structed_result` attribute
+If textfsm parsing succeeds, the structured result is returned.
+If textfsm parsing fails, an empty
-    of the response object.
-If textfsm parsing fails, an empty list is assigned to the `structured_result` attribute.
+    list is returned.

 ```python
 from scrapli.driver.core import IOSXEDriver